xiel/outer-hooks/README.md

 ### Differences to React

 - OuterHooks is plain JavaScript/TypeScript
-- No JSX here – does not render to the DOM
+- No JSX here – does not render to the DOM or any UI really
-- Only meant to compose logic using native & custom hooks
+- Only compose logic using native & custom hooks
 - Life cycle hooks like useEffect also run in Node

 ## Install